#because internet discourse does not make me feel confident that we are all on the same “this is nonsensical bullshit” page

 I’m a college student!
 Between classes and everyday life, I’m often super busy so the time I’m online varies wildly.
 Don’t worry if I disappear for long periods, and feel free to remind me if I forget about something.

 I am alterhuman and a furry/scalie!
 My scalesona and main kintype is a three-toed box turtle.
 You can still call me a human, though.
 (I’m both!)
-The vast majority of my art is of anthro animals.
-When I was younger, I felt a connection to housecats and (later) owls.
+I enjoy partaking in and creating anthro content, regardless of if the characters are literally furry or scaly or whatever. :) When I was younger, I felt a connection to housecats and (later) owls, and typically draw my childhood self as one.

 I do not have a DNI, but I do block freely.
-I don’t participate in internet discourse.
-Just don’t intentionally be a jerk and we should be fine.
-I am supportive of endogenic systems, multi-spec lesbians and gays, queer microlabels and neoprpnouns, sex positivity and kinks, and human rights for all.
+I don’t participate in internet discourse - Just don’t intentionally be a jerk and we should be fine.
+I am supportive of endogenic systems, multi-attractional-spec lesbians and gays, queer micro-labels and neopronouns, sex positivity and kinks, and human rights for all.
 Free Palestine, free Congo, free Ukraine, free Sudan, free Haiti!

 I don’t have any kind of formal commission sheet or whatever out there but if you wanna pay me to draw something for you please reach out and we can figure things out!